Norfolk Southern announces details of plan to pay for lost home values because of Ohio derailment

 “This is another step in fulfilling our promise to East Palestine to make it right.
 Norfolk Southern is steadfast in keeping our commitments, including protecting the home values of the community,” said CEO Alan Shaw, who is working to improve safety on the railroad.
 “This program aims to give homeowners the reassurance they need.”

-The new program will pay homeowners in East Palestine and the surrounding area the difference between the appraised market value of their homes and the sale price.
+The new program will pay homeowners in East Palestine and the surrounding area about five miles around the derailment the difference between the appraised market value of their homes and the sale price.
 But accepting compensation through the program will require homeowners to forego property damage claims they might eventually collect as part of one of the lawsuits against the railroad.

 JD Vance, one of Ohio’s U.S. Senators who proposed a package of railroad safety reforms after the derailment that is still awaiting a vote, said he remains skeptical of Norfolk Southern.